taolinge/streamlit/README.md

 ## Python Users
 We've done our previous analyses in Python, and have built data gathering, cleaning, and analysis functions.

+The `credentials.py` file is configured to allow read-only access to an Arup-maintained database of the most recent relevant FRED data.
+In addition to using these Python scripts, you can connect to this database and run direct SQL queries to get the data you want.

 ### Install
 In a virtual environment: